thephpleague/period/docs/4.0/modifying.md

 Returns a new `Period` object where the given interval is:

-- substracted from the starting endpoint
+- subtracted from the starting endpoint
 - added to the ending endpoint

 #### Example